Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Ketogenic Diet Foods to Avoid

 The gist of the ketogenic diet is to limit your consumption of carbs.
+The best way to keep track of your carb intake is through food tracking.

 These are some of the biggest foods to stay away from.

 Although fruit is natural and has a lot of vitamin C, it is super high in sugar.
-One fruit you can eat without worry is berries (in moderate portions.
+One fruit you can eat without worry is berries (in moderate portions).

 Potatoes, carrots, and similar vegetables are surprisingly chock-full of carbs.